tekumara/notes/docker-build.md

 When building the output of dockerfile commands will only be shown on an error exit status code.
 Use `--progress plain` to always show the output of container commands (available since Docker 18.09).

-## External build cache
+## Remote build cache

+BuildKit supports the following cache exporters:

+- `inline` embed the cache into the image, and push them to the registry together (recommended)
+- `registry` push the image and the cache separately

+When using Buildkit via docker, set `BUILDKIT_INLINE_CACHE=1` to use the inline cache. buildkit will stash the inline cache in the `moby.buildkit.cache.v0` field of the [image config](https://github.com/moby/buildkit/issues/752).
+The layers are not changed.
+NB: on a fully cached rebuild, `moby.buildkit.cache.v0` may change, causing the manifest digest to change, see [#3009](https://github.com/moby/buildkit/issues/3009).

+Registry caching (aka explicit caching) will push separate layers for the cache.
+The requires the registry supports cache [manifest lists](https://docs.docker.com/registry/spec/manifest-v2-2/#manifest-list), see [this discussion](https://github.com/moby/buildkit/issues/699#issuecomment-432902188).
+[ECR](https://github.com/aws/containers-roadmap/issues/876) doesn't and [Artifactory > 7.31.10](https://www.jfrog.com/jira/browse/RTFACT-26179) does.
+See a more complete list of [cache support here](https://docs.earthly.dev/docs/remote-caching#compatibility-with-major-registry-providers).

+Registry caching can optionally use `max` cache mode, which will export all the layers of all intermediate steps (across).
+Inline caching only supports `min` mode which only exports layers for the final image.
+See this comparison between [inline and registry/explicit caching](https://docs.earthly.dev/docs/remote-caching#comparison-between-inline-and-explicit-cache).

-With BuildKit enabled, docker build can [use another image](https://github.com/moby/moby/pull/26839) as its layer cache when building:
+With BuildKit enabled, docker build can [use another image](https://github.com/moby/moby/pull/26839) as its layer cache when building using the `--cache-from` flag, eg:

 ```
 docker build . --cache-from myapp:latest
 => importing cache manifest from myapp:latest
 ```

-When the cache-from image is on a remote registry its layers will be pulled incrementally as needed.
+When the `cache-from` image is on a remote registry its layers will be pulled incrementally as needed.

-For this to work, the image must have been written with a cache manifest.
-Set `--build-arg BUILDKIT_INLINE_CACHE=1` to write a cache manifest during image building.

 ## Cache misses between hosts